xiurongy3506/CYOA-project/fancy-golden-entrance/result-one-won.md

-# Escaping the Hunted house
-## Result-one-won
+# Escape
 ---

-congratulations!! you saved a men and he led you out of the hubted house!!
+Congratulations!!!
+You saved the man.
+In return for your kind act, he led you out of the haunted house!!
 <img src="https://raw.githubusercontent.com/xiurongy3506/cyoa-project/master/fancy-golden-entrance/outside.jpg" id="c9.io" alt="" />

 ---